 You will need to connect the plugin to your Twitter account by creating an app which is a fairly straight forward process explained very clearly in our tutorial.
 After the setup, you can create a new button and set up the tweet you want users to send.

-We hope this article helped you learn the most wanted Twitter hacks and plugins for WordPress.
+We hope this article helped you discover the best WordPress twitter plugins and hacks.
 You may also want to check out our list of the 40 most useful tools to manage and grow your WordPress blog.